smidazai/scan_functional/supplementary.md

 ## 3.1 Spanish region

-The file [spain_unemp.RData](spain_unemp.RData) contains three objects:
+The [spain_unemp.RData](spain_unemp.RData) file contains three objects:

 - `Matcoordalpha`, the coordinates of the centroid of the Spanish regions (expressed in Cartesian coordinates),
-- `MatX`, the unemployment evolution of the Spanish regions across 80 quarters from 2002 to 2022,
+- `MatX`, the unemployment trends in Spanish regions over 80 quarters from 2002 to 2022,
 - `region_spain`, the spatial contours of the Spanish regions.

 ``` r